 About the Award

-The 2023 Public Impact Award will be presented at the 21st Annual Discovery Awards on November 22nd, 2023 at the Halifax Convention Centre.
+The 2025 Public Impact Award will be presented at the 23rd Annual Discovery Awards.

 Discovery Awards, in support of Discovery Centre, celebrates outstanding innovators whose game changing achievements in science and technology put Nova Scotia at the forefront of global innovation.